Statewide Contracts Administrative Fee – NEW INFORMATION - July 1, 2014

 Statewide contractors are required to use the following forms when submitting their Usage Report.
 If permitted under their contract, similar forms may be permitted as long as these forms, at a minimum, include the same data found in the State's forms and they are approved by the Procurement Officer.
 Contractors should inquire with their Procurement Officer if they have questions in this regard.
 Upon review, report submissions that do not contain all the required information or have entries that are listed incorrectly will be returned to the contractor for correction.

-In the event there is no activity on the contract in a reporting period, the contractor is to submit Form 799 with "$0.00" in the amount fields."
+In the event there is no activity on the contract in a reporting period, the contractor is to submit the Usage Report with the No Usage Checkbox selected.

 Checks are to be made out to the "State Procurement Office" and mailed to: